sikaeducation/curriculum/courses/301/standards/build-forms-react/topics/controlled-forms-react/README.md

 # React: Controlled Forms

 React is all about one-way data flow.
 However, form inputs are naturally two-way; you want to be able to set the value of an input programmatically, and you want the value to change when a user types.
-Luckily, this can be accomplished by a circular approach to managing state called controlled forms.
+Luckily, this can be accomplished by a circular approach to managing state.
 If you're trying to control the state of an input, you could use an approach like this:

 ```js
 const FormInput = () => {